nisia289/INRE-UAL-Blanco-2023/Lab2/diagramsForExercises.md

 8.If the finance department rejected it based on the accounting information, it will be You need to go back to step #5 9.If the finance department approved, the process ends by sending a message to the client process.

+<br>tutaj diagram do drugiego

 **2.3.
 Scenario 3: Revised information**
 <br>An employee submits a piece of information to be reviewed.
 A manager is sent the information for review, who has the power to approve it, or Reject.
 If approved, the employee receives a notification and the process Culminates.
 Otherwise, the employee is sent the information for correction.
 The employee proceeds to make the changes and submit the information back.
-A notification is then sent to the manager and the process culminates.
+A notification is then sent to the manager and the process
+culminates.

+<br>tutaj  diagram do trzeciego